chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_engagement_onsite_account_privileges.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The first step on-site is to verify that the Consultants have access to the Private Chef servers, with appropriate levels of access.
+The first step on-site is to verify that the Consultants have access to the |chef private| servers, with appropriate levels of access.